 Please note, these additional files automatically overwritten at the end of the archive period.

-After remote controlling any station

-After taking control of any remote station, always ensure that all open windows are closed before returning to the Technical Supervisor.
-This is important because it ensures the network traffic loads are minimized, as high loads may impair the system performance.

 Scheduled maintenance

 In order to reduce the number of warnings and alerts, it is recommended that maintenance of the system is always scheduled using the tools described below.